go101/immutable-value-proposal/README.md

 Please note that, although a value **can't be modified through `*.fixed` values which are referencing it**, it **might be modified through other `*.var` values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)
+In other words, most of the rules in this proposal are enfored by compilers, not runtimes.

 The above listed rules in this section are the basic rules of this proposal.

+The section to the next will list the detailed rules for values of all kinds of types.
+Those rules are much straightforward and anticipated.
+**They are derived from the above mentioned basic rules.**

 Please note, the immutability semantics in this proposal is different from the `const` semantics in C/C++.
 For example, a value declared as `var.fixed p ***int` in this proposal is